Back to the Good Grub Guide

 Thai Square – Leura

-Great Thai that comes highly recommended by the locals.
+Great Thai that comes highly recommended by the locals (better than the Katoomba Thai places).
 BYO with reasonably priced food.
 Open 7 days.

 (02) 4784 2477 – 130 Megalong Street